r09491/solar_checker/README.md

 ~/solar_checker/scripts $
 ```

-Finally Have a look at the daily  recordin!
+Finally Have a look at the daily  recordings!

 ```bash
 ~/solar_checker $ solar_checker_plot.sh